Mitral Valve Surgery

 Transcatheter Edge-to-Edge Repair (TEER)

+Transcatheter edge-to-edge repair (TEER) of the mitral valve is performed using a V-Clamp.
 The V-Clamp is the veterinary version of the human Mitra-Clip.
-This is a small device (approximately 8 mm in length) that is implanted to clamp together the two mitral valve leaflets of patients with myxomatous mitral valve disease to reduce blood leaking backwards through the valve.
+This is a small device (approximately 8 mm in length) that is implanted to clamp together the two mitral valve leaflets.
+For patients with myxomatous mitral valve disease this reduces blood leaking backwards through the valve.
 It is this leak in the valve that results in heart failure in veterinary and human patients.

 Typically the number and/or amount of medications will decrease.
 However over time, dogs may progress towards heart failure, requiring re-commencing medications or increasing dose rates of existing medications.

-Patients are typically able to go home within 2 days of the procedure, with minimal signs of discomfort.
-Some patients may require low grade pain-relief during the first few days at home.
+Patients are typically able to go home within 2 days of the procedure with minimal/ no signs of discomfort and without need for ongoing pain medication.

 While pet insurance (if available) will cover a variable proportion of the fees, the procedure is expensive.
-The costs are associated with the attendance of a large team of specialists during the surgery (2-3 cardiologists and an anesthetist) and the device cost.
-The procedure is currently less than half the cost of open-heart mitral valve repair surgery, with significantly reduced risks to the patient.
-Given the variability between patients, accurate pricing is provided on a case-by-case basis following consultation with your VCA cardiologist.
+The costs are associated with the attendance of a large team of specialists during the surgery (2-3 cardiologists and an anaesthetist) and the device cost.
+The procedure is currently less than half the cost of open-heart mitral valve repair surgery.
+An accurate estimate of costs can be provided on a case-by-case basis following consultation with your VCA cardiologist.

 No. Patients which are hospitalized for treatment of acute heart failure (fluid in the lungs) require urgent medical stabilization.
 Only once a patient is stabilized on medication is it appropriate for your cardiologist to discuss surgical options.